Miru-2-la/Hand-Gesture-Recognition/README.md

 invariant (7)          95.8%           56.7%          0.13ms
 ```

 raw hitting 100% on same-session is basically memorization. the cross-session column is the one that actually means something.
-67.5% on data the model has never seen, from a different setup, with only 120 samples per class — decent.
+67.5% on data the model has never seen, from a different setup, with only 120 samples per class — i wuld say its decent.

 ## speed